 McDonald’s is one of the largest employers in the UK and Ireland with over 1390 company owned and franchised restaurants serving nearly 4 million customers per day.
-One of our greatest strengths is our diversity; we have 110,000 employees ranging in age from 16 to 91.
+One of our greatest strengths is our diversity; we have 129,000 employees ranging in age from 16 to 91.
 With 9 out of 10 Business Managers and a third of executive staff starting from crew we have a great retention rate.

 Working for McDonald’s is more than just a job.
 We’re a business that aims to have a positive impact in everything we do, ranging from environmental issues to our employees mental health.
-We offer good value, quality food and a fantastic experience for our customers.
-But it’s not just about the millions of meals we serve each year.
-It’s also about the hundreds of communities across the UK where you’ll find our restaurants, and the thousands of people who work in those.
+We offer good value, quality food and a fantastic experience for our customers, but it’s not just about the meals we serve each year.
+It’s also about the hundreds of communities across the UK and Ireland where you’ll find our restaurants, and the thousands of people who work in those.

 Competitive pay & benefits

 Everyone has a memory of McDonald’s.
 What we want to do is make sure they’re always fond ones.

 Customer Experience Leaders guarantee that every customer who walks through their restaurant door is welcomed, has everything they need and leaves feeling special.

 You’ll spot and quickly fix any problems that may affect the customer experience.
 You also know what makes people happy and will go out of your way to make feel good moments they won’t forget.